Energy0124/freepiano/README.md

 ## Features of FreePiano:

 * Completely free, you do not need to purchase to use all the features.
-* Using VSTi, you don¡¯t need to install a virtual MIDI device.
+* Using VSTi, you don't need to install a virtual MIDI device.
 * Support a variety of audio output, including DirectSound, WASAPI and ASIO.
 * You can define any key on the keyboard and display functions.
 * Multi sets of keyboard layout can be switched anytime during play.